cyclr/docs/pages/v2/05-application-connectors/authentication/pipedrive-oauth.md

 ## Pipedrive setup

+Due to Pipedrive's OAuth 2.0 process, your customers need to follow the **Pipedrive setup** information and set up an application in Pipedrive themselves to obtain the authentication details.
+If you don't want your customers to need to set this up themselves, you can use the standard [Pipedrive connector](pipedrive-connector).

 ## Requirements

 Pipedrive uses OAuth 2.0 authentication for remote API access, so to connect with Cyclr, you need to create an application within Pipedrive.